vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 *** =key4: 511052cbbe

 *** =instructions4
-Count the number of unique languages.
+Count the number of unique languages in the `films` table.
 *** =solution4
 ```{sql}
 SELECT COUNT(DISTINCT language)